The character list for Banana Fish. Be warned for spoilers, especially if you didn't read the manga first.

 - Epileptic Trees: Quite a number of people in the fandom like to think that Buddy is the reincarnation of Ash after his death, as they both have golden hair and love Eiji.

-- From Stray to Pet: How he becomes Eiji's.
+- From Stray to Pet: Pretty much how he becomes Eiji's.

 - Loyal Animalcompanion: Wherever Eiji is, Buddy will also be.